RommelTJ/docker_and_kubernetes_notes/practical_guide/s11-getting-started-with-kubernetes/01_Kubernetes.md

 * Create the cluster and the node instances (worker + master nodes)
 * Setup API server, kubelet and other Kubernetes services / software on nodes
 * Create other cloud provider resources that might be needed (e.g. Load Balancer, Filesystems)

+## A closer look at the Worker Nodes

+A worker node is a computer.
+It is managed by the master node.
+A pod hosts one or more application containers and their resources (volumes, IP, run configs).
+Pods are created and managed by Kubernetes.
+Docker runs on the Worker Node.
+Kubelet runs on the Worker Node.
+A service running on a worker node that communicates with the master node.
+A kube-proxy runs on the Worker Node.
+A service that manages node and pod network configurations.